QtpyeRose/invEffect/README.md

 it works by writing metadata to the items,

-so if you dont want to use the commands
+so if you don't want to use the commands

 you could add this meta data to an item